Steve-Fenton/cookieglue/README.md

 ## Checklist

- - cookieglue.js script added synchronously early in the page
+ - cookieglue.js script added asynchronously on the page
  - notice HTML added, with appropriate text in the appropriate language
  - manage HTML added, with the appropriate text in the appropriate language